 Fish oil may even help protect the lungs by blocking infections like pneumonia.
 Studies have shown that omega-3 fatty acids specifically target an infectious bacteria called nontypeable haemophilus influenzae (NTHi).
 This type of bacteria is often found in lung-disease patients and frequently causes constriction and inflammation in the upper respiratory tract.

-So, as we’re in the season of fall allergies and what might very well be the second wave of COVID-19, adding a fish oil supplement to your daily diet might be a good measure to take.
+So, as we’re in the season of fall allergies, adding a fish oil supplement to your daily diet might be a good measure to take.
 Not to mention, it’s also said to be good for warding off conditions like Alzheimer’s, heart disease, and depression!

 As always, talk to your doctor before beginning any new supplement regiment.
 For a brand we love, try this fish oil from Garden of Life (Buy on Amazon, $23.07).